bgoonz/docs-collection/google-chrome/native-client/faq.md

 ### Why use Portable Native Client instead of *&lt;technology X&gt;*?

-Many other technologies can be compared to Portable Native Client: Flash, Java, Silverlight, ActiveX, .NET, asm.js, etc...
+Many other technologies can be compared to Portable Native Client: Flash, Java, Silverlight, ActiveX, .NET, asm.js, etc…

 Different technologies have different strengths and weaknesses.
 In appropriate contexts, Portable Native Client can be faster, more secure, and/or more compatible across operating systems and architectures than other technologies.